Ronald A. Malt: First Successful Replantation of a Severed Limb (Everett Knowles)

-At the age of 30, while Chief Resident at MGH, Dr. Ronald A. Malt became a celebrated surgical figure.
-On May 23, 1962, Dr. Malt led a team of surgeons who accomplished the first successful replantation of a completely severed limb.
+At the age of 30, while Chief Resident at MGH, Ronald A. Malt became a celebrated surgical figure.
+On May 23, 1962, Malt led a team of surgeons who accomplished the first successful replantation of a completely severed limb.

 Heading to baseball practice, a young Everett Knowles hopped on the back of a freight train.
 When the train lurched, it sent him into a stone abutment, severing his right arm.
 Knowles and the arm were rushed to Massachusetts General Hospital, where Malt quickly assembled a team.
 Malt "was afraid [he] might overlook some unseen serious injury to some other part of [Knowles'] body, or that because of insufficient restoration of blood supply he’d get gas gangrene or some other infection.
 [Malt] wondered, too, if they might make "a psychic invalid out of him by giving him an arm that mightn’t work.”

 While some doctors prepared Everett for surgery, others worked on the separated arm.
 First, they rejoined the “chaotically mangled blood vessels, then the bone and finally the skin.”
 Everett’s skin had grown a “deathly gray” by the time surgery had begun, but it grew steadily pinker as the surgery progressed.
 Doctors attached the bone with a special pin before reconnecting the arteries.
 They grafted skin and muscle together.
 Then they waited to see whether the operation would take, raising their hopes when the hand regained a healthy pink color and a pulse could be felt in the wrist.
 Nerves were reconnected in a later surgery.